Skylake-dev/Notes/Machine Learning/Machine Learning.md

 Problems:
 - classification, target is a discrete set of values
 - regression, target value is continous
-- probability estimation, target is a probability value (basically a constrined regression)
+- probability estimation, target is a probability value (basically a constrained regression)

 Techniques:
 - Artificial Neural Networks